Apportioned Plate Registration and Motor Carrier Compliance

-In commercial trucking, International Registration Plan (IRP) registration is a crucial element for businesses that operate across multiple jurisdictions.
-The IRP is an agreement among the 48 contiguous U.S. states, the District of Columbia, and provinces of Canada, which facilitates the collection and distribution of registration fees for commercial motor vehicles traveling between these jurisdictions.
+In commercial trucking, International Registration Plan (IRP) registration is crucial for businesses operating across multiple jurisdictions.
+The IRP is an agreement among the 48 contiguous U.S. states, the District of Columbia, and the provinces of Canada, which facilitates the collection and distribution of registration fees for commercial motor vehicles traveling between these jurisdictions.

-The objective of IRP registration is to foster and stimulate maximum utilization of the highway system by permitting proportionate registration of vehicle fleets and acknowledging the vehicle registration across different jurisdictions.
+IRP registration aims to foster and stimulate maximum utilization of the highway system by permitting proportionate registration of vehicle fleets and acknowledging the vehicle registration across different jurisdictions.
 This approach is adopted to support the economic prosperity and societal advancement across all participating jurisdictions.